Horse Pasture Management

 John Deere is driven by integrity, quality, commitment and innovation, as it provides customers around the world with work equipment.
 John Deere has been a trusted supplier of equipment and service to the equine industry for generations.
 As an AQHA member, you can get savings on select John Deere tractors, utility vehicles, mowers, commercial work-site equipment, implements and more.

-AQHA members receive up to a 28% discount on select new John Deere equipment through AQHA Members Plus.
-To take advantage of this member discount, you must have been a member for at least 30 days.
-Learn more at www.aqha.com/john-deere.
+AQHA members may be eligible for up to a 28% discount on select new John Deere equipment through AQHA Members Plus.
+Members must be active for at least 30 days.
+Learn more at www.aqha.com/john-deere or call 866-678-4289.